Sandra Sabattini: Legacy

-In 1985, Benzi published the first edition of Sabattini's journal, which was republished in 2003 with biographical notes.
+In 1985, Benzi published the first edition of Sandra Sabattini's journal, which was republished in 2003 with biographical notes.
 A biography in two volumes was edited by Laila Lucci, entitled La santa della porta accanto (The Saint Next Door) and Sandra Sabattini: Questa vita non è mia (Sandra Sabattini: This life is not mine).

-In the Church of San Girolamo, Sabattini is remembered in a sarcophagus and bas-relief; the church also hosts an exhibition of her life.
-Designed by Paola Ceccarelli, the bas-relief depicts Sabattini smiling in the centre, holding a flower in one hand and a poor figure in the other.
-Illustrating Sandra's participation in community, Benzi is on one side of Sabattini, and her parents and Bonini are on the other.
-Ceccarelli also designed Sabattini's sarcophagus, whose floral motifs recall Sabatitini's dream of being buried in a tomb of flowers.
-The sarcophagus, realised by architect Francesco Baldi, is not fully closed, with a pane of transparent glass allowing visitors to see some pieces of wood inside.
+In the Church of San Girolamo, Sandra is commemorated by the sarcophagus destined originally to contain her remains and by a bas-relief; at the church, there is also an exhibition depicting her life.
+Designed by Paola Ceccarelli, the bas-relief depicts Sandra smiling in the centre, holding a flower in one hand and a poor figure in the other.
+To convey her participation in the community, Benzi is depicted on one side of her, and her parents and uncle, Giuseppe Bonini, on the other.
+Ceccarelli also designed Sabattini's sarcophagus, whose floral motifs recall Sandra's dream of being buried in a tomb of flowers.
+The sarcophagus, realised by architect Francesco Baldi, is not fully closed, but has a pane of transparent glass allowing visitors to see some pieces of wood inside.

-Sabattini is also depicted in a mural in Rimini's Church of the Resurrection, where Benzi was parish priest.
-A roundabout in Rimini's outskirts is named after Sabattini; it lies south of the Ausa's crossing on Via della Grotta Rossa, the old road between Rimini and San Marino, near the Church of the Resurrection.
+Sandra is also depicted in a mural in Rimini's Church of the Resurrection, where Benzi was the parish priest.
+A roundabout in Rimini's outskirts, near the same church, has been named after her; it lies south of the Ausa's crossing on Via della Grotta Rossa, the old road between Rimini and San Marino.

-Her memorial date is 4 May.
+In those places for which Blessed Sandra's memorial has been approved by the Holy See, it is celebrated on 4 May.